Adnuntius/documentation/adnuntius-advertising/admin-api/api-requests.md

 #### Validation Errors <a id="validation-errors"></a>

 The Adnuntius API is designed to be flexible and user friendly.
 Although validation on data being posted is kept to a minimum, some data may be rejected and the object will not be persisted.
 If the system rejects a value then a validation error will be returned explaining why.
-These validation errors are a type of [translatable message](https://api.adnuntius.com/#translatable-messages).
+These validation errors are a type of Translatable Message.

 #### Validation Warnings <a id="validation-warnings"></a>